 The financial highlights information presented for the Fund includes the financial history of the predecessor fund, which was reorganized into the Fund after the close of business on May 24, 2019.
-The financial highlights show the Fund's and predecessor fund's financial history for the past five fiscal years or, if shorter, the applicable period of operations since the inception of the class of shares.
-The financial highlights table is intended to help you understand the Fund's and the predecessor fund's financial results for a single Fund share.
+The financial highlights show the Fund's and predecessor fund's financial history for the past five fiscal years or, if shorter, the applicable period of operations since the inception of the Fund or predecessor fund or class of Fund or predecessor fund shares.
+The financial highlights table is intended to help you understand the Fund's and the predecessor fund's financial performance.
+Certain information reflects financial results for a single Fund share.